usefulalgorithm/usefulalgorithm/README.md

 - _Stardust_, by Danny Brown
 - _TIMESOFPERIL_, by Sleep Sinatra
 - _馬_, by betcover!!
+- _Supreme Blientele_, by Westside Gunn
 - _World Maker_, by Psychonaut
 - _I Am a Spiritual Being Having a Human Experience_, by To Be Gentle
 - _Forgetting Is Violent_, by Patrick Shiroishi
 - _Dancin' In The Streets_, by Rat Heart
 - _Things We Lost in the Fire_, by Low
+- _End of the Middle_, by Richard Dawson

 </details>